 Several best practices can be followed to manage resource utilization patterns in database workloads, including:

-- Monitoring and analyzing resource utilization: Regularly monitoring and analyzing resource utilization patterns can help identify performance bottlenecks and optimize database configuration.
+- Monitor resource utilization: Monitor resource utilization patterns regularly to identify potential bottlenecks and optimize resource usage.